 Like most of the rest of the country, we’ve been getting some cooler weather here in Denver.
 When that happens, I like to fire up the kitchen and start baking.
 I noticed I was running low on bread, so I decided to check out this Easy Whole Wheat Bread Recipe.
 And for kicks, I decided to make it a bake-off: White Whole Wheat versus Whole Wheat.
-See how my regular Hungarian Stone Ground Whole Wheat; and this new King Arthur White Whole Wheat flour.
-I’ll show you the interesting results.
+See how my regular Hungarian Stone Ground Whole Wheat stacks up against King Arthur White Whole Wheat flour.

 I find bread making to be meditative.
 There are bursts of activity, then hours of doing other things, then more activity, then more quiet.
 I don’t mind tackling a complicated recipe now and then – with butter just the right consistency, or eggs that are mixed in one at a time, or honey or molasses or agave syrup!
 It’s fun to find out what the concoction actually tastes like when you’re done.